My Logo Design Process: How to Design a Logo in Three Phases

 Discovery, Research, and Roughs

 I involve the client a lot in this stage of the design process.
-This is the interview.
-The discussion about likes and dislikes.
-The chat about competitors and unique selling features.
-The conversation about business goals and ideal customers.
-The visual audit and research.
-The sketches, rough concepts, and the first presentation.
+This is the interview, the discussion about likes and dislikes, the chat about competitors and unique selling features, the conversation about business goals and ideal customers, the visual audit and research, the sketches, the rough concept, and the first presentation.

 Discovery